Course Outline

 • An understanding of machine learning concepts for government applications.

-• A general understanding of containerization (Docker) and orchestration (Kubernetes) for government environments.
+• A general understanding of containerization (Docker) and orchestration (Kubernetes).

 Audience

-• DevOps engineers interested in deploying machine learning models within government frameworks.
+• DevOps engineers interested in deploying machine learning models in government settings.

-• Infrastructure engineers interested in implementing machine learning model deployments for government operations.
+• Infrastructure engineers interested in integrating machine learning models within government systems.

-• Software engineers seeking to integrate and deploy machine learning features in government applications.
+• Software engineers seeking to incorporate and deploy machine learning features in their applications for government use.

 28 Hours